8

 – pipe

-Jan 15, 2021 at 13:09
+Commented Jan 15, 2021 at 13:09

 • Loading programs mean that the loader had to rewrite the absolute memory address in the compilate IIRC.
-Jan 15, 2021 at 14:59
+Commented Jan 15, 2021 at 14:59

 • 1

 @DavidTonhofer: Yep.
 The Amiga executable "hunk" file format contained sections called relocation tables that basically listed locations in the code that the OS executable loader would need to adjust in order to load the code at a different address.
 Technically they were optional, since a careful programmer (or compiler) could generate code that didn't use any absolute memory addresses in the first place, but in practice most non-trivial programs would have one.
-Jan 15, 2021 at 18:59
+Commented Jan 15, 2021 at 18:59

 • Doing relocation with relocation tables is actually a pretty common feature of all modern loaders.
 An executable could get away without one, but a shared object library might be loaded anywhere in the address space depending on what other binaries have also been loaded and how big they are.
 In fact, it is common now to ransoms loading locations to prevent certain types of hacking attacks.